nxskok/pasias/docs/11-tidying-and-selecting-data.md

-(f) If warranted, run Tukey.
+(f) If warranted, run a suitable follow-up.
 (If not warranted, explain briefly why not.)

 Solution

-The reason to run Tukey is that you have found some differences among the groups, and you want to know what they are.
-Here, we *have* said that the colours do not all have the same mean growth rate, so we want to find what the differences are.
-(Looking at the boxplots suggests that red is clearly best and green clearly worst, and it is possible that all the colours are significantly different from each other.)
+Whichever flavour of ANOVA you ran (regular ANOVA, Welch ANOVA, Mood's median test), you got the same conclusion for these data: that the average growth rates were not all the same for the four colours.
+That, as you'll remember, is as far as you go.
+To find out which colours differ from which in terms of growth rate, you need to run some kind of multiple-comparisons follow-up, the right one for the analysis you did.
+Looking at the boxplots suggests that red is clearly best and green clearly worst, and it is possible that all the colours are significantly different from each other.)
+If you did regular ANOVA, Tukey is what you need:

 ```r
 TukeyHSD(toms.1)